hachahoud/100-days-of-code/log.md

 Day 25.
 **Today's progress**: Today I continued styling my web app using bootstrap, I made a static navbar and styled the page using also bootstrap's utilites to facilitate the task.

+Day 26.
+**Today's progress**: The styling for the web app is somehow done -for now.
+The app is wroking and looking fine.
+Tomorrow I'll see what can I add to its functionalities.